kumuluz/blog.sunesis.si/_posts/2017-12-14-kumuluzee-microservices-on-kubernetes_part2.markdown

 <!--more-->

 In this blog we focus on the health checks of the microservices and explain how to implement microservice using KumuluzEE framework together with KumuluzEE Health extension to expose the health status.
 We show how Kubernetes Deployments should be configured to allow Kubernetes to monitor the health status of the containers and initiate the self-healing process (initiate restart).
-In the final part of the blog we also describe how to define Horizontal Pod Autoscaler (HPA) to automatically scale KumuluzEE microservice when load exceedes the limits.
+In the final part of the blog we also describe how to define Horizontal Pod Autoscaler (HPA) to automatically scale KumuluzEE microservice when load exceeds the limits.

 ## Providing health status of the microservice
-KumuluzEE provides fully Kubernetes compliant extension named KumuluzEE Health that provides easy, consistent and unified way of performing health checking and exposing health information.
+KumuluzEE provides fully Kubernetes compliant extension named KumuluzEE Health that provides an easy, consistent and unified way of performing health checking and exposing health information.
 Enabling health checks on KumuluzEE microservice is achieved by including maven dependency:

 ```xml
 <dependency>